 *A Learning Management System (also called LMS) is software used to create, manage and deliver online learning materials.

-**An authoring tool is software used to create a SCORM*** compliant content that can be later uploaded to an LMS.
+**An authoring tool is software used to create an S CORM*** compliant content that can be later uploaded to an LMS.

-6. By promoting and advertising eLearning projects and websites.
-As any other market, the market of online courses is highly competitive.
+6. By promoting and advertising e-Learning projects and websites.
+Like any other market, the market for online courses is highly competitive.
 Well-designed and engaging courses need to be marketed and promoted to find their potential clients.
 If you have a marketing background all doors are open!

 Think of what you have a way with and choose 1-2 related functions you might be interested in.